The Cox ring of an embedded variety: Introduction

-The above theorem generalizes results in~\cite{hau}*{\S 2} (see also~\cite{adhl}*{Cor.
+Observe that when $Z$ is smooth and $\tilde X$ is normal, the hypotheses $(1)$, $(2)$ and $(3)$ are automatically satisfied.
+Theorem~\ref{mteo} generalizes results in~\cite{hau}*{\S 2} (see also~\cite{adhl}*{Cor.
 4.1.1.3}) and, in the case of hypersurfaces, the main result of~\cite{al}.
 Indeed, in these cases, one has $\tilde X_1 = \tilde X$.
 As a consequence of this description, we produce Algorithm~\ref{alg}, which computes the Cox ring of $X$ iteratively by adding new generators at each step, and which terminates if and only if the Cox ring is finitely generated (see Proposition~\ref{prop:termination}).
 Our first application is the following.